Keynote: Elizabeth Vosseller, M.A.

 Since 1999 she has dedicated her practice to the integrative and holistic care of children with neurodevelopment disorders, ADHD, PANDAS/PANS, OCD, Lyme and Autistic Spectrum Disorder.
 She is a leader in the training of clinicians, both in the US and abroad.

-Dr. Rossignol received his Doctorate of Medicine at the Medical College of Virginia and completed his residency in family medicine at the University of Virginia.
+Dr. Dan Rossignol received his Doctor of Medicine at the Medical College of Virginia and completed his residency in family medicine at the University of Virginia.
 Coming from an academic background, Dr. Rossignol searched the medical literature looking for a solution after both of his children were diagnosed with autism.
 He has made it his mission to research and publish in autism.
-In the last 12 years, he has 57 publications concerning autism and related conditions.
+In the last 14 years, he has 61 publications concerning autism and related conditions.

 Dr. Rossignol has a special interest in autism spectrum disorders, PANS/PANDAS, cerebral palsy, and related neurological and developmental disorders as well as medically complex children and adults.
 Dr. Rossignol is a Fellow of the American Academy of Family Physicians (FAAFP) and a Fellow/President of the Medical Academy of Pediatric Special Needs (FMAPS).